Web Player API

 Returned by tick() to provide information about the current playback state.
 Use frameChanged to determine when to update UI elements.

-const status = app.tick(surface, timestamp);
+const status = player.tick(surface, timestamp);

 if (status.frameChanged) {